 Life after high school can be exhilarating and daunting.
 Whether heading off to school or entering straight into the workforce and living at home, being prepared for that transition is crucial.
 Here are some resources to help a soon-to-be-high school graduate navigate the next few months.

-Bonus – CBOQ Youth Scholarships: Our scholarships are available for undergraduate students aiming to live a life of faith … wherever they are … in whatever they do.
-Applications are due June 30, 2017.
+CBOQ Youth Scholarships: Our scholarships are available for undergraduate students aiming to live a life of faith … wherever they are … in whatever they do.
+Applications for 2020 will be released in late April.